Answering exam questions - dos and don'ts

 P.E.E.

 Always remember to P.E.E: Point.
 Evidence.
 Explain.
-A nice easy structure that’s easy to remember and carry out.
+A simple structure that’s easy to remember and carry out.
 Make your point, back it up with some evidence and explain it.
-Structure can make or break a good exam answer so make sure you plan your answer before you start writing.
+Structure can make or break a good exam answer so make sure you plan before you start writing.

 Panic

 Exams may feel short but they're actually structured to give you enough time to plan your answers, so don't rush and jump straight into the first question without a plan.
-Take the time to understand the question and structure your answer.
-If you've got a good plan, you'll find that writing your answer actually doesn't take much time at all.
+Flick through the paper, read all the questions and spend a few minutes planning your answers.
+A good rule is to spend 1 minute per mark, so if the question is 5 marks then only spend 5 minutes on it.

 The revision timetable inside the Exams and Revision guide